 Complete legal equality has existed for only 1-2 generations

 Immigrants had opportunity to work, profit, accrue capital, wealth, property.
-(Some didn't; others got more than their share from work by slaves and poor whites)
+(Many didn't profit; others got more than their share from work by slaves and poor whites)

 Public schools are more segregated now than in the 1960s.

-Conservative-led states work to restrict voting by minorities.
-(Shorter hours, picture IDs)
+Red states restrict voting by minorities.
+(Shorter voting hours, picture IDs)

 "Exodusters": after Emancipation, African American families and communities founded all-black towns in Kansas and in Oklahoma territory (also Florida?)

-The Great Migration of African Americans to northern cities, late 1800s through mid-1900s for industrial work and service-related jobs.
+The Great Migration of African Americans from rural South to Northern cities, late 1800s through mid-1900s for industrial work and service-related jobs.

 Africans as immigrants? (e.g. Dr. Rose Ihedigbo, from Sandals in the Snow (IV2 149-172))